ralfspoeth/json/README.md

 class in the same package has not been battle-tested thus far but satisfies our needs.

-The `Path` API in package `io.github.ralfspoeth.json.query` is experimental; the same is true for the non-trivial parts of the static methods of `StandardConversions` in package `io.github.ralfspoeth.json.conv`, most notably the `as(Class, Element)` method is very immature.
+The `Path` and `Queries` classes in package `io.github.ralfspoeth.json.query` are still in development yet prove to be useful.

 ## Getting Started